 Unfortunately for me, this moment did not arrive until my mother had passed away.
 I must admit that there was always a niggling feeling that I wasn’t on my path—that my life did not feel authentic.
 I usually felt robotic—going through the motions and never feeling content.
 I would wake up each morning feeling the same unexplained lethargy and heaviness.

-For me, the change started small.
+The change started small.

 First, came movement as I began to practice Bikram yoga.
 The routine of 26 postures felt natural, and to be able to do the same thing over and over again gave me a familiar sense of safety.
 I learned it quickly and worked to perfect the art.

 My teacher was stern.
-She would watch me intently as I moved from one posture to another, and slow me down with a mere flick of her hand when I moved too quickly.
+She would watch me intently as I moved from one posture to another, and slowed me down with a mere flick of her hand when I moved too quickly.
 My movements became deliberate and strong under her watchful eyes.